yostane/pwa_from_scratch/README.md

 }
 ```

-Don't panic, we just added a function that loads the anime history from the local storage and then we called it in the `onLoadAsync`function since we want to update the DOM with the history as soon as it is available.
+Don't panic, we just added a function that loads the anime history from the local storage and called it in the `onLoadAsync` event handler.
+It is recommended to do it there since we want to update the DOM with the history as soon as the former is ready.

 ![Cached anime history](./readme_assets/history.jpg "Cached anime history")